 The most famous, and most urbane, routes are Acadia National Park’s historic carriage roads.
 A gift of philanthropist John D. Rockefeller, Jr., the beautifully sculpted, “broken-stone” roads wind through 45 miles of scenic sections of the park.
 All those miles are car-free.

 Want to extend your biking season?
 Find yourself a fat bike and a snow-covered trail.
 These new cycles, with their huge tires, have brought biking into the winter and onto routes once reserved for skis and snowshoes.
-Some places to try it include the Bethel Inn and Resort; Pineland Farms; The Sugarloaf Outdoor Center and its neighbor, Maine Huts & Trails; and Carter’s Cross Country Ski Centers.
+Some places to try it include the Bethel Inn and Resort; Pineland Farms; The Sugarloaf Outdoor Center; and Carter’s Cross Country Ski Centers.